Best practices to secure your tailnet

 Upgrade Tailscale clients regularly, in a timely manner.
 Tailscale frequently introduces new features and patches existing versions, including security patches.

 Manual updates are required for Linux and Windows devices; updates for iOS, Android, and macOS devices are automated.
 Use the Machines tab of the admin console to see devices in your tailnet, what version of Tailscale they are running, and if they can be updated.
-You can also filter for machines that have an update available by searching
+You can also filter for machines that have an update available by using the

 Subscribe to Tailscale’s security bulletins.
 Tailscale publishes security bulletins to disclose security issues affecting Tailscale.
 If you’re directly affected by a security issue, and we have your contact information, we will contact you.